Study Abroad & Other International Travel

 The rights of people with disabilities differ greatly by country.
 Many do recognize disability rights but not all.
 Facilities and/or support services may be limited or not available at all.
 Many programs and institutions abroad provide accommodations to make it possible for students with disabilities to have successful study, work, volunteer, or internship experiences abroad, and there are sources of information and support in the U.S. and here on campus.

 If you will require disability accommodations, it is important that you request information from the host institution about the process and funding for accommodations before applying to that institution.
-If your disability raises the likelihood that you will need fairly significant medical or mental health support services while abroad, be sure to inquire about availability, quality, cost, language, etc. Staff in the Cornell Abroad office as well as in Student Disability Services can assist you in communicating with the institution, if needed.
+If your disability raises the likelihood that you will need fairly significant medical or mental health support services while abroad, be sure to inquire about availability, quality, cost, language, etc. Staff in the Office of Global Learning as well as in Student Disability Services can assist you in communicating with the institution, if needed.

 Should I disclose on the application?